code4libtoronto/2016-07-28-librarycarpentrylessons/openrefine/OpenRefine.md

 The 'Clusters' are created automatically according to an algorithm.They look at things like character similarity, word order, nearest neighbours, phonetic similarities and more.
 Each algorithm weights these different elements of the text differently.
 There are a number of different algorithms supported by OpenRefine - some experimentation maybe required to see which clustering algorithm works best with any particular set of data, and you may find that using different algorithms highlights different clusters.

-For more information on the methods used to create Clusters see https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth
+For more information on the methods used to create Clusters see [https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

 For each cluster you have the option of 'merging' the values together - that is replace with a single consistent value.
 By default OpenRefine uses the most common value in the cluster as the new value, but you can select one of the other values by clicking the value itself, or you can simply type the desired value into the 'New Cell Value' box.

-The Clustering function can also be accessed via the drop down menu at the top of a column by selecting 'Edit cells->Cluster and edit …'

 ## Exercise 6: Use Clustering to clean up author data
 * Choose 'Edit cells->Cluster and edit' from the author column (which should be split into individual values from the last exercise)